tushar7797/source_code_mapping/README.md

 ```

-The relevant files for mapping tasks are organized accordingly:
+The relevant files for code completion tasks are organized accordingly:

 ```
 ├── Source code mapping: